 The good news is that you can learn about the best techniques for restoring a faded photo yourself or with a professional’s help.
 In this guide, you’ll understand why photographs fade and what you can do about it.

-Reasons Why Your Photographs Fade
+Reasons Why Your Old Photos Fade

 Many images will lose their definition over time because their dyes and tones become exposed to UV rays and harsh sun or light.
-When sunlight comes into contact with the pigments on a photo, it disturbs the molecules in the plastic material.
+When sunlight comes into contact with the pigments on an old photo, it disturbs the molecules in the plastic material.
 As these molecules vibrate, they begin to break down.
 From there, photo deterioration occurs.

 Even the cleanest of spaces will be home to some microscopic toxins.
 Frequent air exposure puts your photographs at risk of becoming damaged by micro-particles, dust, and chemicals.

 If you frequently use cleaning chemicals, these can cling to the surface of your images, causing them to fade over time.
+Make sure you clean your photos using photo-safe products.

 Fungus & Mold